Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 Confidence is the basis of imagination—which is required for seeing and choosing a future beyond your current capability and circumstances.

 Confidence reflects your personal belief in what you can do, learn, and accomplish.
-The greater your confidence, the bigger your future self.

 The challenge of confidence is that it can easily be broken.